 4. Which procedure should I have done?

 There are a few different options for weight-loss surgery, all with different pros and cons.
 This is something your surgeon will discuss with you on an individual basis to decide which one fits you best.
+We also provide minimally invasive approaches to bariatric surgery, including the use of robotic surgery systems, which result in quicker recovery for most people.

 6. Will I have a lot of excess skin after I lose weight?